sehajimal/sehajimal/README.md

 ## Hi there 👋
-I'm Sehaj, a 3rd year Software Engineering Student at McMaster University!
+I'm Sehaj, a Software Engineering Student at McMaster University!

 check out some of my code here!